iip-ecosphere/platform/platform/README.md

 * For now, we use **JDK 8** in order to be compliant with Edge devices.
 To have exchangeable projects across development installations, use in Eclipse the execution environment ``JavaSE-1.8`` as JRE system library.
 This may be relaxed in future.
 Unfortunately, Eclipse 2020-12-R complains again about complier compliance.
 If a solution for this is known, please describe here.
+* Use **Javadoc** to describe the parts and pieces as well as their contract and intention.
+We assume that parameters of reference types are passed in with instances unless the documentation indicates that null (in Javadoc in bold font) can be used.
 * A related Java **Checkstyle** definition is based on Checkstyle 8.35.
 Please use it.
 The style definition is in ``platformDependencies`` and shall be added as a project local definition named ``IIP Code Conventions``to Checkstyle before importing the other projects.
 * Please install **FindBugs** or **Spotbugs** to avoid obvious programming problems.
 * The **Java package prefix** shall be ``de.iip-ecosphere.platform``.
 Test packages shall start with ``test.de.iip-ecosphere.platform``